cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 attacker.

 Allowing for separate private key generation and handling also introduces a risk of inappropriate key reuse and cross-protocol attacks.
-A given key pair must never be used in both a hybrid KEM and with a non-hybrid algorithm.
-A pair of key pairs generated for a hybrid algorithm must only be used with that hybrid algorithm, not separately with their component algorithms.
-Likewise, key pairs generated outside of the context of a hybrid KEM must not be used with a hybrid KEM.
+A given key pair MUST never be used in both a hybrid KEM and with a non-hybrid algorithm.
+A pair of key pairs generated for a hybrid algorithm MUST only be used with that hybrid algorithm, not separately with their component algorithms.
+Likewise, key pairs generated outside of the context of a hybrid KEM MUST NOT be used with a hybrid KEM.
 The "shared seed" style of key generation prevents such reuse, because the per-component private keys are derived internally to the hybrid KEM.